 The Bad: Impossibly difficult early on, running around the entire world to restock is tedious, having to exploit the game and scrounging isn’t fun at all, mediocre story

-Armored Princess is a fairy tale game of a princess who gets sent back in the past to awaken Teana (mother Earth in a way) to help stop an evil force that will destroy the world.
+Armored Princess is a fairy tale game of a princess who gets sent back in the past to awaken Teana (Mother Earth in a way) to help stop an evil force that will destroy the world.
 You are also trying to find a man named Bill Gilbert along the way who plays a key role.
-To awaken Teana you needs 7 stones that are scattered across a few islands.
-Of course this involves a few boss fights and many battles.
+To awaken Teana you need 7 stones that are scattered across a few islands.
+Of course, this involves a few boss fights and many battles.
 Armored Princess is extremely difficult to the point that 90% of the people who play will uninstall it after you get off the first island.
-This game is brutal on any difficult other than easy and using the warrior class.
+This game is brutal on any difficulty other than easy and using the warrior class.

 The problem started after leaving Debir, the first island.
 I was killed very quickly no matter what strategy I used.
 You can buy more units but they are in limited stock.
 Once you buy them all out that’s it for that location through the whole game.
 You have to wander around the islands finding stores that sell these.
 Most units are pretty useless such as horde units.
 You can have over 1,000 but each unit only does 2-3 damage.
 They also get killed very easily and are just a waste of gold.
 So, I found myself running around exploiting the game trying to scrounge up what leadership points I could find, scrolls, gold, and anything else I could get.
 This is not fun one bit.
 I don’t want to inch up behind a roaming enemy just to get 70 leadership which can get me one lousy unit.
 Even if you find all leadership flags on every island it isn’t enough.
 You have to level up and buy equipment to get a lot of leadership.
 At one point you can fly around which means you won’t run into enemies, but you can only travel to other islands by your ship.